orsinialberto/k8s-demo/README.md

-# KUBERNETES DEMO
+# KUBERNETES

-An example of how to deploy a web-app, connected to mysql, kafka, elasticsearch and activemq in k8s.
+Example of how to deploy a web-app which use mysql, kafka, elasticsearch and activemq in k8s.

 ## K3D

-Create a local registry where to save web-app image.
-Then create k8s cluster with k3d
+Create a local registry where web-app image will be saved.

 1. Create custom registry with k3d*